rootstrap/blog/content/Link Tracking with StimulusReflex - Part II.md

 <div class="live-modal-content" data-action="click->shortened-link-form#trapClick">
 ```

-Also, just for fun, let's also close the modal when the exit key is pressed
+Also, just for fun, let's also close the modal when the exit key is pressed:

 ```html
 <div class="live-modal"